-By using Category Theory as the connection between Formal Semantics and Vector Space Semantics, I am exploring how we may integrate the two otherwise disparate paradigms and elucidate semantic morphisms — transformations that preserve structure and semantic information — between them.
+By using category theory as the connection between formal semantics and distributional semantics, I am exploring how we may integrate the two otherwise disparate paradigms and elucidate transformations that preserve structure and semantic information between them.

 My work here has three main objectives:

-1. Reformulate and prove model-theoretic morphisms between formal logic models.
+- Reformulate and prove model-theoretic morphisms between extensional and intensional models.

-2. Connect formal logic models from model theory and vector space semantic models, uncovering any underlying shared structures and dynamics.
+- Connect formal logic models from model theory and vector space semantic models, uncovering any underlying shared structures and dynamics between the two.

-3. Use category theory to bring a coherence, consistent, and holistic framework that encapsulates both paradigms; by grounding these connections in the framework of category theory, I aim to provide a rigorous mathematical foundation for these integrated models.
+- Use category theory to bring a coherent framework to both paradigms; by grounding these connections in the framework of category theory, I aim to provide a rigorous mathematical foundation for these integrated models, giving a map of semantics that is flexibly formal and distributional.

 Non-Euclidean geometries